 Seton Hall University's Online M. A. / Ed.S. advanced degree programs in Education Leadership, Management and Policy (ELMP) is a nationally recognized, CAEP accredited, two-year graduate program geared toward working professionals interested in becoming educational administrators such as principals, department supervisors, and district administrators.

-The program starts in the summer making it easier for elementary, middle and high school teachers to earn a master's in administration.
-Classes are taught by Seton Hall faculty and experienced education practitioners who bring years of knowledge and expertise in educational administration.
+Two one-day residencies are required (Orientation and Mid-Residency).
+This makes it easy for elementary, middle and high school teachers to join the program and earn a Master or Education Specialist degree in education leadership.
+Classes are taught by Seton Hall University faculty and experienced education practitioners who bring years of knowledge and expertise in educational administration.

 The faculty in the College of Education and Human Services are expert researchers and practitioners in teacher and leader preparation as well as professional psychology and family therapy.
 Many are actively engaged with schools and community agencies, modeling best practices to their students in the university classroom and in the field.
 Collaboration within departments and across is encouraged with the recognition that supporting and improving the lives of children, families and communities is a complex process.

 The College of Education and Human Services is dedicated to ensuring that its professional preparation programs are based on essential knowledge, evolving technology, research findings, and reflective practice.
 Each program is committed to developing collaborative relationships and cooperative efforts with schools, agencies, and institutions so that its efforts remain linked to the world of practice and research, and meet the needs of communities.
 The College is nationally accredited by three professional associations: APA, COAMFTE, and CAEP.

 Loading M.A.E. in Education Leadership, Management and Policy (Online)...